Part 1: Purpose

 - Employee exit surveys conducted by, or under the direction of, Human Resources

-Part 5: Prior Approval.
-All surveys subject to this policy must be submitted to the Director of Accreditation, Research, and Assessment for review and approval before they are administered.
+All surveys subject to this policy must be submitted to the LSC Research Analyst for review and approval before they are administered.
 To facilitate review and approval, the following information should be submitted:

-- Description of the survey project, including the purpose and intended use of the results
+- Description of the survey project, including the sponsor, purpose, and intended use of the results

 - Description of the specific population to be surveyed